-The question now is whether it is financially convenient for development aid organisations, particularly in polarising environments, to elucidate their favourable outcomes, even more, when they are heavily dependent on fundraising or public funding.
+The pressing question now is whether it is financially convenient for development aid organisations to elucidate their favourable outcomes, even more, when they are heavily dependent on fundraising or public funding.
 Says Vossen: “Perpetuating, either intentionally or unintentionally, the notion that there is no progress, is obviously the biggest stumbling block for raising funds.
-If people, in addition to the existing challenges, don’t get to hear about the positive follow-ups, it’s only logical that this will eventually lead to a collective sense of cynicism”.
+If people, in addition to existing challenges, don’t get to hear about the positive follow-ups, it’s only logical that this will eventually lead to a collective sense of cynicism”.

-At the same time, Vossen is of the conviction that it would not be fair to attribute the blame solely to NGOs – after all, it is first and foremost the obligation of news agencies to offer a realistic world-view to the general public.
-Says Vossen: “Moreover, several NGOs do share the figures and examples of their accomplishments on their sites, newsletters and in their annual year reviews.
+At the same time, Vossen is of the conviction that it would not be fair to attribute the blame solely to NGOs —after all, it is first and foremost the obligation of news agencies to offer a realistic world-view to the general public.
+Says Vossen: “Several NGOs do share the figures and examples of their accomplishments on their sites, newsletters and in their annual year reviews.
 Though, the effect of these procedural and official actions are not viable as they don’t reach the common man”.

 “NGOs should use part of their budget to inform the public about advances and results without simultaneously soliciting donations”.